Where science and compassion cure

 Q) Is radioiodine a new treatment for cats?

 Dr. Peterson was the first veterinarian to develop this procedure for use in hyperthyroid cats.
-He has over 30 years of experience successfully administering radioiodine therapy to cats.
+He has 40 years of experience successfully administering radioiodine therapy to cats.
 It is not a new or experimental treatment; Dr. Peterson has treated over 10,000 hyperthyroid cats in his long career.

 Making an Appointment and Preparing Your Cat for Radioiodine Treatment